FulGaz Review: Ride at Home and Enjoy Crisp the Views!

 Initial Setup

-Pairing my smart trainer (Wahoo KICKR v5) and HR monitor (Wahoo TICKR) with FulGaz was as easy as with other indoor cycling apps I tested.
+Pairing my smart trainer (Wahoo KICKR v5) and HR monitor (Wahoo TICKR) with FulGaz was equally easy as with other indoor cycling apps I tested.

 FulGaz pairing process

 INDOOR CYCLING TIP: Improve your comfort and engagement with a cycling rocker plate and its swinging motion.
-I also recommend buying an indoor cycling fan that will keep you cooled down.
+I also recommend buying an indoor cycling fan that will keep you cool down.

 In-App Experience